-That’s why we fully evaluate the skills and knowledge of all of our candidates within TalentOcean, allowing you to match roles and positions with their skills and experiences.
+We will also be providing the means to fully evaluate the skills and knowledge of all of our candidates within TalentOcean (coming in early 2023), allowing you to match roles and positions with their skills and experiences.
 Through a series of real-life scenarios, every professional candidate is assessed across 22 core skills and competencies essential for IT project management, developed by our senior project managers.
 A professional’s assessment is first scored on the basis of their initial responses – then a secondary appraisal process mechanism is applied, to provide you with insights into that professional, as an individual – and as an IT project manager.
 With the right role criteria to hand, we can help to reduce your selection processing from weeks or months – to hours…

 These are the fundamentals of an individual – it’s what makes them tick.
 As a solid basis for building on professional and practical skills, they lay the groundwork for how a person approaches the essentials required to be productive in any operational environment.
 Here is a flavour of what we look for, within our assessment and appraisals.

 Versatility That the individual is able to orchestrate doing many things well.
 That they are open when presented new ideas or changes.
 They remain focused when transformations occur.
 They understand change may occur due on the basis of completed tasks.
 They can deduct, frame and apply themselves in different circumstances.

 Cooperativeness That the individual is productive when working with two or more parties.
 They have the ability to work well with others during conversations, projects, meetings or other collaborations.
 They can be judged and not take criticism personally, instead seeing it as an opportunity.
 They demonstrate an openness to learn and improve.
 Their perspective is always to add value.
 They enjoy working with others.
 They understand there is no “I” in team.
 They are only a part of a larger plan or strategy.